wtsi-hgi/bsub_jupyter_lab/README.md

     import pandas
 ```

-If that doesn’t work for your package, contact HGI: you could clone the whole jupyter conda environment, reference the new one in the start script,so that you can use any conda/pip command.
+If that doesn’t work for your package, contact HGI: you could clone the whole jupyter conda environment and reference the new one in the start script so that you can use any conda/pip command.

 #### activate hgi conda on farm5